-- Hosting in hyperconverged platforms locally we were able to realize a significantly reduced physical footprint.
+- By hosting in hyper-converged platforms locally, we were able to realize a significantly reduced physical footprint.
 Server and storage devices shrunk to 90%+ in some cases.
-This had a positive realized value return of floor space (which was planned to be converted to usable office space).
+This had a positive realized value return of floor space (which was set to be converted to usable office space).

-- Reduced environmental costs (cooling, electricity, etc.) for the more condensed and efficient hyperconverged devices.
+- Environmental costs (cooling, electricity, etc.) were reduced for the more condensed and efficient, hyper-converged devices.

-- Many hundreds of thousands of dollars of annual maintenance on hardware was effectively eliminated.
+- Many hundreds of thousands of dollars in annual hardware maintenance expenses were effectively eliminated.

-- Being able to refresh the application catalog with valuable metadata, we were able to create automation scripts that tightly aligned to business needs.
-RTO/RPO models were very closely aligned to the needs of the clinical departments
+- By being able to refresh the application catalog with valuable metadata, we created automation scripts that tightly aligned with business needs.
+RTO/RPO models were very closely aligned with the needs of the clinical departments.

-- Snapshot based recovery and replication were now push-button and automation-based simple.
-Each app was snapshotted on its business need, and replicated.
+- Snapshot-based recovery and replication were now automation-based and push-button simple.
+Each app was snapshotted on its business need, then replicated.
 Recovery was just as simple from any snapshot.

-- An entirely new Disaster Recovery (DR) model was created, with snapshot based replication to cloud hosting.
-Virtual networking was also implemented to allow for transparent IP and network based redirection so that in any disaster scenario, diverting user activity to the cloud hosted DR images did not require physical touching each and every endpoint device
+- An entirely new Disaster Recovery (DR) model was created, with snapshot-based replication to cloud hosting.
+Virtual networking was also implemented, to allow for transparent IP and network-based redirection.
+That way, in any disaster scenario, diverting user activity to the cloud-hosted DR images did not require physically touching each and every endpoint device.

-- Using cloud as a DR platform allowed for a significantly reduced initial cost model for cloud-hosting, and allowed the client to begin testing long-term feasibility of cloud hosting production systems on a case by case basis
+- Using the cloud as a DR platform allowed for a significantly reduced initial cost model for cloud hosting.
+It also allowed the client to begin testing the long-term feasibility of cloud hosting production systems on a case-by-case basis

 - A majority of applications were updated/maintained very inconsistently.
-Being able to standardize automated management of systems, we were able to bring >85% of systems up to compliance with patching and updates without any major staff movement
+Being able to standardize the automated management of systems, we were able to bring >85% of systems up to compliance with patching and updates, without any major staff movement.

-- Automation management required a new skill set for staff, and those that had Unix backgrounds and/or scripting expertise (SQL, Perl/Python, etc.) quickly adapted to the new skill set and were rejuvenated with their work
+- Automation management required a new skill set for staff.
+Those that had Unix backgrounds and/or scripting expertise (SQL, Perl/Python, etc.) quickly adapted to the new skill set and were rejuvenated with their work.

-- Being able to standardize virtualization, and automation was able to reduce workforce manual and physical intervention >90%
+- Being able to standardize virtualization and automation enabled us to reduce workforce manual and physical intervention by >90%.

-- Critical applications were able to be put on a significantly short snapshot window (1 hour) to allow for near immediate roll-back in any impact scenario.
-This guaranteed recovery in less than 1 hour in many instances.
+- Critical applications were able to be put on a significantly shorter snapshot window (one hour), to allow for near-immediate roll-back in any impact scenario.
+This guaranteed recovery in less than one hour, in many instances.

-- Once we were able to take a comprehensive inventory of the entire server inventory (40K+) we had found that there were only 12 common server builds.
-Further scrutiny allowed us to standardize on 3 server builds.
+- Once we were able to have a comprehensive overview of the entire server inventory (40K+), we found that there were only 12 common server builds.
+Further scrutiny allowed us to standardize on three server builds.
 Automating 40k+ servers would have been impossible.
 Automating 12 server builds would be difficult, but feasible.
-Automating 3 server builds became a simple success.
+Automating three server builds, however, became a simple success.